jenkins-x/terraform-aws-eks-jx/README.md

 awsRegion: us-east-1

 rbac:
-  create: true
   serviceAccount:
     name: cluster-autoscaler
-  serviceAccountAnnotations:
+    annotations:
       eks.amazonaws.com/role-arn: "arn:aws:iam::12345678910:role/tf-your-cluster-name-cluster-autoscaler"

 autoDiscovery:
   clusterName: your-cluster-name
-  enabled: true

 image:
   repository: us.gcr.io/k8s-artifacts-prod/autoscaling/cluster-autoscaler
-  tag: v1.16.6
+  tag: v1.19.1
 ```

-Notice the image tag is `v1.16.6` - this tag goes with clusters running Kubernetes 1.16.
+Notice the image tag is `v1.19.1` - this tag goes with clusters running Kubernetes 1.19.
-If you are running 1.15, 1.17, etc, you will need to find the image tag that matches your cluster version.
+If you are running 1.20, 1.21, etc, you will need to find the image tag that matches your cluster version.
 To see available tags, visit [this GCR registry](https://console.cloud.google.com/gcr/images/k8s-artifacts-prod/US/autoscaling/cluster-autoscaler?gcrImageListsize=30)

 Next, you'll need to fetch the chart, apply your values using `helm template` and then apply the resulting Kubernetes object to your cluster.